davidhparkinson/Engagement/README.md

 # Engagement

+## Look under the [releases tab](https://github.com/davidhparkinson/Engagement/releases) for the newest version!

 ### Installing the application (download here):
 1. Open the zip file and drag the monkeys (Congolese Bonobos) into your Applications folder.
 2. Double-click the bonobos.
 It will get mad at you.
 Now, depending on your version of MacOS: